 Initial consultation and design: 1-3 weeks

 The first step in the pool building process is to meet with your pool contractor and go over the details of your project.
 In addition to learning what features you want your new pool to include, your contractor will survey the proposed building site and make note of important factors like lot dimensions, building setbacks and location of utilities.
 After gathering all the necessary information, your contractor will create a preliminary design for your pool, as well as an estimate of the project’s overall cost and timeframe.

 Soils report: 3-6 weeks

-Not every swimming pool project requires a soils report, but if you live in an uneven location (such as a hillside) or a region with complex soil conditions, yours likely will.
-In this case, your contractor will arrange for a geotechnical engineer to come to the site and take some soil samples.
+To ensure the long-term stability of your pool’s structure, it’s wise to get a soils report, particularly if you live in an uneven location (such as a hillside) or a region with complex soil conditions.
+Your contractor will arrange for a geotechnical engineer to come to the installation site and take some soil samples.
 Following this, the geotechnical engineer will prepare a report of their findings.

 Structural design: 1-3 weeks

-If deemed necessary, the soils report will be sent to a structural engineer to create a structural design.
-Using your contractor’s design and the soils report, the structural engineer will determine what level of support is needed at the pool’s various depths to reinforce its shell against the loading forces of the soil.
+Once the soils report is ready, your contractor will pass it on to a structural engineer.
+Using the soils report (along with the general specifications supplied by your contractor), the structural engineer will determine what level of support is needed at the pool’s various depths to reinforce its shell against the loading forces of the soil.
 The engineer will then design a concrete and rebar structure for your pool.

 Permit approval: 4-8 weeks

 Once your pool’s layout and structural design are complete, your contractor will submit these to the appropriate building department for permit approval.
 If you live within city limits, you’ll likely be working with the city building department; if you live in the outskirts, you’ll work with the county.